crate/crate/docs/general/ddl/data-types.rst

 If you cast a :ref:`BIGINT <type-bigint>` to a ``DATE``, the integer value will be interpreted as the number of milliseconds since the Unix epoch.
-If you cast a :ref:`REAL <type-real>` or a :ref:`DOUBLE PRECISION <type-double-precision>` to a ``DATE``, the numeric value wil be interpreted as the number of seconds since the Unix epoch.
+If you cast a :ref:`REAL <type-real>` or a :ref:`DOUBLE PRECISION <type-double-precision>` to a ``DATE``, the numeric value will be interpreted as the number of seconds since the Unix epoch.

 If you cast a literal to a ``DATE``, years outside the range 0000 to 9999